 Pvt.
-Sidney Milton Rattner was born in 1914 in Chicago, Illinois, to Ben & Dora Rattner.
+Sidney Milton Rattner was born on September 27, 1914, in Chicago, Illinois, to Ben and Dora Rattner.
 With his two sisters and a brother, he grew up at 3115 West Ainslie Street in Chicago and attended one year of college.
 At some point in the late 1930s, Sidney moved to Texas.
 He registered for the draft on October 16, 1940, while he was living in Houston, Texas, and working as a tobacco salesman.
-When he registered, he named his father as his next of kin.
+When he registered, he named his brother, Maurice, in Chicago, as his contact person.
 He was inducted into the U.S. Army on March 13, 1941.

 Pvt.
 Sidney M. Rattner volunteered or had his name drawn to join the 192nd Tank Battalion at Camp Polk, Louisiana.
 He was assigned to C Company to bring the company up to full strength after the maneuvers in Louisiana in 1941.
 The battalion was informed that they were going overseas and all National Guardsmen 29 years old, or older, were allowed to resign from federal service.
 Before joining the 192nd, Sidney had been a member of the 753rd Tank Battalion.

 The 192nd boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.